mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/BBW_mechanical.rst

     :align: center
     :alt: Brake By Wire Assembly Step 1

-Step 2: Separately, locate the following four components: (1) “PA-14P motor,” purchased; (2) “LA [Linear Actuator] top mount,” purchased, link coming shortly, (3) “LA side mount,” 2x, custom machined.
+Step 2: Separately, locate the following four components: (1) “PA-14P motor,” purchased; (2) “LA top mount,” purchased, link coming shortly, (3) “LA side mount,” 2x, custom machined.
 Assemble them as shown in the images below.
 Note that you will need a single M5 screw and nut, which will tighten around the three mounts in series, in the process tightening the top mount around the motor.

 .. image:: ../imgs/Mechanical/BBW_CAD_Step_2.png
     :width: 100%